-This post has code examples for Actix-Web Basic and Bearer authentications.
+This post has code examples for Actix-Web Basic and Bearer authentications in Rust.
 In a Basic authentication scheme, a client transmits credentials as user Id and password pairs in base64 format.
 Meanwhile, a client sends a string token in a Bearer authentication.
 In either case, the server application must validate the credentials or token.

 No JWT And Database for Authentication Examples